 • A few branching skin flaps run continuously from the pectoral fins around the front of the head forming a lace-like beard below the mouth.

-• The species possess a spiracle, which allows it to breathe while remaining motionless on the bottom.
+The spotted wobbegong possesses a spiracle, which allows it to breathe while remaining motionless on the bottom.

 Diet / Feeding

-• A nocturnal feeder that preys on bottom invertebrates and bony fishes.
+• A nocturnal feeder that preys on bottom invertebrates, bony fishes and small elasmobranchs.

 Range / Habitat

-• Occurs in the eastern Indian Ocean, Southern and Western Australia, Japan and the South China Sea.
+• Occurs in the eastern Indian Ocean, Southern and Western Australia, Japan and the South China Sea have also had sightings.

-• Found in warm waters on the continental shelf from intertidal areas to depths of about 360 feet (110 m).
+• Found in warm waters on the continental shelf from intertidal areas at any depth 0-110m.

 • This species is commonly found on or near the bottom of coral and rocky reefs, under piers, and on sandy bottoms.
 It has been observed in water barely deep enough to cover it.